OliverHeffernan/DataFlow/README.md

 ### Motions
 Motions are standard vim motions (hjkl), supporting quantified motions for most commands (e.g. 5k to move up 5 rows).

 You can also use arrow keys to move around.
-If you are typing anything in either the command line, or the formula bar, you can still use the arrow keys to move across your command or formula, but if you are not, the arrow keys will be used to move the selection cursor.
+If you are typing anything in either the command line, you can still use the arrow keys to move across your command or formula, but if you are not, the arrow keys will be used to move the selection cursor.
 Arrow key movement ignores amount commands, i.e. you can't press 5 then the right arrow key to move right five times.

+### Visual Mode `v`:
+To enter visual mode, use the command `v`.
+This mode is used to make a selection of multiple cells in a rectangle.
+AFter making the selection, there are several commands you can use to manipulate the selection.

+ - `d`: Will clear the cells, leaving them blank, and exiting visual mode.
+ - `yf`: yank/copy the formula of all cells in the selection.
+ - `ys`: yank/copy the value of all cells in the selection.

+### paste `p`:
+To paste the copy buffer directly into preexisting cells, use the `p` command.
+This will paste the buffer starting at the currently selected cell.

+Keep in mind this may overwrite the values of preexisting cells.
+If you want to create a gap to paste into, use the next command.

+### paste into gap `P{motion}`:
+If you want to paste the copy buffer between preexisting cells, you can use the `P` command, then specify the direction that they should be pasted into.

+- `Pj`: paste below, creating new rows for the copy buffer to paste into.
+- `Pk`: paste above, creating new rows for the copy buffer to paste into.
+- `Pl`: paste to the right, creating new columns for the copy buffer to paste into.
+- `Ph`: paste to the left, creating new columns for the copy buffer to paste into.

+### Macros `q`:
+A macro is a recorded set of commands that can be repeated at any time.

+To start recording a macro press `q` in normal mode, then press a key to assign the macro to.

+For example, if I wanted assign a macro to `w`, I would type `qw`.

+Then execute the commands that you want in the macro.

+Then to end the recording, press `q` again.

+To use the macro, type `@` then the key that you assigned the macro to.
+In our example, we would type `@w`.
-### Motions within formula bar `[` `]`:
+## Motions within formula bar
+### Left and right`H` `L`:
-To move around in the formula bar, you can use the `[` command to move left, and the `]` command to move right.
+To move around in the formula bar, you can use the `H` command to move left, and the `L` command to move right.
 I am not set on this particular keymap, so if you have any suggestions for this command, please let me know.
 The struggle is how to differentiate it from the hjkl commands.
 I though to use control h and control l, but I personally have these mapped to something else on the system level, and I thought many others would have similar mappings.
 So I am open to suggestions, and am also looking to implement configuration, so that the user can change their keymaps.

 ### Insert `i`:
 To enter insert mode, press `i`.
 This will place the insert cursor on the left side of the box cursor that is displayed in the formula bar.